loqusion/react-ecosystem-learning/README.md

 [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web)

-Don't use w3schools.
+> Don't use w3schools.
 MDN is better in every way.
-If it appears in the top of your search results (which it likely will), do yourself a favor and install an extension like [uBlacklist](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe) and block it so that it doesn't take up space.
+If it appears in the top of your search results (which it likely will), I recommend installing an extension like [uBlacklist](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe) and blocking it so that it doesn't take up space.

 [web.dev](https://web.dev/)